valeratech/healthcare-imaging-lab/README.md

 ## Background

-I am an infrastructure and security engineer with 20+ years of enterprise IT experience executing a deliberate transition into healthcare imaging systems.
-This lab compounds existing depth in Linux administration, enterprise networking, security engineering, and automation into imaging-specific infrastructure capability.
+I am an infrastructure and security engineer executing a deliberate transition into healthcare imaging systems.
+This lab leverages an extensive technical foundation in Linux administration, enterprise networking, security engineering, and automation to build advanced, imaging-specific infrastructure capability.

 No prior clinical IT experience — that is the point.
 This repository